 About the Program

-The inaugural Summer Intensive Program in Intersectional BIPOC SGM-focused HIV Science is held over two weeks on Northwestern University’s Evanston Campus each year.
+The Summer Intensive Program in Intersectional BIPOC SGM-focused HIV Science is held over two weeks on Northwestern University’s Evanston Campus each year.
 The inaugural program took place May-June 2022.

 As a university-wide institute at Northwestern University, ISGMH's mission is to connect scholars from numerous disciplines with the SGM community to forge collaborations and stimulate innovative research to improve SGM health and wellbeing.
 The Institute provides opportunities for high-level research and training for the next generation of SGM scholars.